piegope/doc/docs/en/rdm/windows/powershell-scripting/custom-powershell-commands/batch-actions-samples.md

 TerminalLogOverwriteMode: 0 = default, 1 = prompt, 2 = append, 3 = overwrite
 ```

-Here's also other options that you can modify;
+Here are also other options that you can modify;

 ```powershell
 $connection.Terminal.BellMode = 'Visual'